Find a Doctor

 Dr. Fu received undergraduate and post-graduate degrees at Dartmouth College and Dartmouth Medical School before earning his medical degree at the University of Pittsburgh in 1977.
 Continuing his training at Pitt, he then completed a residency in orthopaedic surgery and a fellowship in orthopaedic research.
 Dr. Fu also fulfilled an internship in general surgery at Brown University and an international fellowship at the Hanover Trauma Center in Germany.

 He joined the University of Pittsburgh School of Medicine faculty in 1982 as an assistant professor of orthopaedic surgery and director of sports medicine.
 He become clinical vice chairman of the department of orthopaedic surgery in 1990 and executive vice chairman in 1994.
-He is the editor of 26 major orthopaedic textbooks and author of 79 book chapters on the management of sports injuries.
-He has contributed to more than 215 international peer-reviewed research publications and has given more than 650 national and international presentations to his peers.
+Dr. Fu is an author of more than 600 peer-reviewed articles and has made over 1,200 national and international presentations, co-authored 173 books chapters, and edited 30 major orthopaedic textbooks.
 Former president of the Pennsylvania Orthopaedic Society, he has been a member of 55 other professional and academic medical organizations.